lbetancur98/pset-7-skeleton/README.md

 * Login to an account
 * View enrollment by course
+* Add assignment
+* Edit assignment
-* Create, modify, or delete an assignment
+* Delete assignment
-* Enter, modify, or delete grades for an assignment
+* Enter grade for assignment
 * Change password
 * Logout of an account